 For years I’ve been meaning to tweak the packaging for this one.
 On the tray insert, beneath the place where the CD sits, there are several links to internet places that no longer exist, like my now-long-dead Myspace and CBC Radio 3 pages.
 The formatting of the booklet also came out a little wonky the first time around (that was my doing) and I wouldn’t mind fixing it now that I know a bit more about the whole graphic design thing.

-i was just finishing up one last read-through of the redesigned booklet to try and catch any lingering typos before bringing the art files to minuteman press when i thought i’d punch the album title into google for no real reason. i don’t know what i thought i’d find, but i know i wasn’t expecting this.
+I was just finishing up one last read-through of the redesigned booklet to try and catch any lingering typos before bringing the art files to Minuteman Press when I thought I’d punch the album title into Google for no real reason.
+I don’t know what I thought I’d find.
+I know I wasn’t expecting this.

-this is another thing altogether. to rip off my existing cover art and then just tack your own name on it in a font that doesn’t begin to make sense with the one i used, with no credit given and no permission asked…that’s pretty lame. why the hell would anyone do that? it’s not even an interesting album cover to steal! it’s just text.
+This is another thing altogether.
+To rip off my existing cover art and then just slap your own name on it in a font that doesn’t begin to make sense with the one I used, with no credit given and no permission asked…that’s pretty lame.
+Why the hell would anyone do that?
+It’s not even an interesting album cover to steal!
+It’s just text.